-MTH 134 Mathematics and Culture
+MTH 134 Mathematics and Culture Three credit hours

 This course explores how mathematics is expressed globally and how it is shaped in different societies (e.g., numbering systems, nature, patterns, art, customs, and activities).
 The topic of ethnomathematics is highlighted.